sfc-gh-jgainey/Snowpark_HOL/README.md

 ### What You'll Need

 * You will need the following things before beginning:
-* ● A Snowflake Account
+* * A Snowflake Account
-* ● A Python Environment and Python IDE or Code Editor.
+* * A Python Environment and Python IDE or Code Editor.
 We recommend Visual Studio Code
-* ● Access to Git to fork the Snowpark_Hands-on_Lab clone locally
+* * Access to Git to fork the Snowpark_Hands-on_Lab clone locally

-### Prerequisite
+### Optional

 * If you've not already done so, install Git on your machine Windows & Mac Instructions | https://www.jcchouinard.com/install-git/